-The regions will set up vaccination centres across the country where the majority of the population will be vaccinated.
+The regions will set up vaccination centres across the country where the majority will be vaccinated.
 Some will be vaccinated locally, for example residents in nursing homes.
-Much personnel in the healthcare and elderly care sector will be vaccinated at their workplace - for example at the hospital, nursing home or one of the regional vaccination centres.
+Much personnel in the healthcare and elderly care sector will be vaccinated in their workplace - for example at the hospital, nursing home or one of the regional vaccination centres.
 Your employer will notify you.
-Healthcare professionals, etc. who work outside the hospital will be offered the vaccination at a vaccination centre.
+Health professionals, etc. who work outside the hospital will be offered the vaccination at a vaccination centre.